MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Create-queries.md

 ## Meeting exclusions

 You can use Meeting exclusions to exclude meetings that fall outside relevant norms from the queries.
-You can choose between the default meeting exclusion rules or create custom rules that match your company's meeting conventions.
+You can select between the default meeting exclusion rules or create custom rules that match your company's meeting conventions.

 ### Related topics